-The ‘t Karregat, architect Frank Van Klingeren multifunctional neighborhood center was undoubtedly one of the most controversial Dutch building of the seventies in the Netherlands.
+The ‘t Karregat, architect Frank Van Klingeren's multifunctional neighbourhood centre was undoubtedly one of the most controversial Dutch buildings of the seventies in the Netherlands.
 It was at first applauded but later on very much criticised.
 Now all but forgotten, the T-Karregat was built with the aim of creating and improving the relationships within the community.
 It relates to the ideals of a new, socialist and open society where common services are shared and there are no borders between social entities.
-It was thought as a multifunctional edifice where people can be together and share experiences and spend their time.
+It was thought of as a multifunctional edifice where people can be together and share experiences and spend their time.

-t’K-AT is a functional sculpture especially realised for the exhibtion ‘‘The Biggest Living room in the Netherlands’’.
+t’K-AT is a functional sculpture especially realised for the exhibition ‘‘The Biggest Living room in the Netherlands’’.
 All the materials were recovered from construction sites around the city of Eindhoven.

 - Years: 2018